CARLOSFUN/weather-notify/README.md

-Perfect, Carlos — here’s a **fully rewritten, professional, and recruiter-friendly** `README.md` that turns your *weather notification project* into a polished portfolio piece ready for GitHub and LinkedIn.

-You can copy this entire file into your repo’s `README.md` to replace the old version.

----

 # 🌦️ Weather Notify — Daily Weather Alerts via Telegram

 A simple Python app that fetches live weather data from [WeatherAPI.com](https://www.weatherapi.com) and sends personalized outfit or activity advice directly to your Telegram every morning.